- Jim Leaviss is a talented and experienced bond manager and has the support of a strong fixed income team at M&G

 - The fund is in the Global Bond sector, rather than Strategic Bond, so the manager has more flexibility to invest in foreign currencies.
 This means the fund could help to diversify a UK-focused bond portfolio

-- The fund has delivered strong returns for investors over the long term
+- The fund has delivered good returns for investors over the long term

 - This fund is on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential